Women of Honor: Women of Honor (2015; 2016–present)

+During years 2015 to 2016 Ring of Honor regularly aired and promoted their Women of Honor matches called Women of Honor Wednesday matches (Also known as Women Division Wednesday matches starting years 2021 to 2022) on their YouTube, Facebook, and Twitter platforms.

+These Women of Honor matches where presented by Ian Riccaboni.
+Which we're joined by ROH female talent such as Taeler Hendrix, Mandy Leon, Veda Scott, Deonna Purrazzo, Hania the Howling Huntress, Sumie Sakai, Havok and more ROH Women of Honor to compete in these reinstated Women of Honor matches since the division had been reinstated as a permanent Women of Honor division during years 2015 and 2016.

-In February 2017, ROH partnered with Japanese promotion World Wonder Ring Stardom for a Women of Honor tryout camp.
-On December 5, at Final Battle, Riccaboni introduced the new Women of Honor Championship, which would later be named the Women of Honor World Championship, as a tournament for the championship was set to start on January 20, 2018.
-On April 7, at Supercard of Honor XII, Sumie Sakai defeated Kelly Klein in the tournament final to become the inaugural champion.
-Along with Sakai, there have been four champions overall, shared between Angelina Love, Mayu Iwatani and Klein, who held the title in a record setting three-time.
+In February 2017, ROH partnered with Japanese women's only wrestling promotion World Wonder Ring Stardom for a Women of Honor tryout camp.
+On December 5, 2017, at Final Battle, Riccaboni introduced and announced ROH's creation of its own women's title called the Women of Honor World Championship, which would later be named the Women of Honor World Championship, as a tournament for the championship was set to start on January 20, 2018.
+On April 7, 2018, at Supercard of Honor XII, Sumie Sakai defeated Kelly Klein in the tournament final to become the inaugural champion.
+Along with Sumie Sakai, there have been four champions overall, shared between Angelina Love, Mayu Iwatani and Kelly Klein, who held the title in a record setting three-time.

 On January 1, 2020, ROH deactivated the Women of Honor World Champion, held at the time by Kelly Klein, due to the former champion deciding not to renew her contract with the promotion amidst disagreements between the two parties, leading into Klein filling a lawsuit against the company over a year later in early 2021.
 As such, a new championship was to be created for the division, the ROH Women's World Championship.
 The winner was originally planned to be crowned in a 16-woman Tournament at Quest For Gold, but that tournament, as well as the Women of Honor division as a whole, was put on hold due to the event being cancelled amidst the COVID-19 pandemic.